Contact Us

 Josh Cohen

-Presented by Michael Ooi
+Presented by Alastair

 If time persists, you will also learn the basics of French polishing, hand rubbed oil finishing and traditional ‘milk paint’ finish using a product imported from the United States of America.
 Your understanding of the finer points of furniture making will be greatly enhanced after completing this class.
 A timeless piece of furniture that will inspire you and others.